 Steve Doherty is a retired US Air Force officer and aviator.
-Imminent Threat is Steve’s fourth book in a series of historical fiction novels involving the American intelligence agent Jonathan Preston.
+Crossroads is Steve’s fifth book in a series of historical fiction novels involving the American counterintelligence agent Jonathan Preston.
 See the Books section for details.

 Steve grew up in the small community of Muldoon, Texas, sixty miles southeast of Austin.
 He received his bachelor’s degree from Texas State University in San Marcos, Texas, and his master’s degree from Chapman University in Orange, California.
 Steve completed post-graduate work at The Ohio State University in Columbus, Ohio.